 Maverick Rugby Club - Championship Rugby!

-Starting Tuesday, April 15th we will be playing touch every Tuesday and Thursday from 6:30PM to Dark at Prairie Park as we get ready for the Summer Sevens season.
+We will be playing touch every Tuesday and Thursday from 6:30PM to Dark at Prairie Park as we get ready for the Summer Sevens season.
 New players welcome.
 No experienced needed.
 Tournaments (6-8) run from May to August.
 Schedule will be posted when it becomes available.
 Check Game Field link on website for directions.

 NEW PLAYERS NEEDED